NorthernDIY/eng-puzzles/Hardware/PCB/README.md

 - POC: PCB Design files for the Proof Of Concept board featuring ALS31313 Sensors
 - Sensor_Block:  PCB design files for the modular (2x2) Hall sensor boards that sit beneath the maze floor.

+### Required Software
-These files were exported from EasyEDA V 6.4.31
+These files were exported from EasyEDA V 6.4.31 and should be importable to later versions.